pythonanywhere/help_pages/articles/FlaskSocketIO.md

 you to use.

-Now you can use our command-line tool or our experimental API to deploy your ASGI website.
+Now you can use our command-line tool or our experimental API to deploy your Flask-SocketIO website.
 This help page will show you how to use the command-line tool, so you don't need to note down the API token -- now that it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.